tkiela1/test-action2/README.md

 I wanted to perform GitHub OAuth from GitHub Pages but we can't expose the App's client secret.
 This means we need a backend service to authenticate with.
 We could use lambda functions or just spin up a server but I wanted to use ONLY GitHub products.

-And so the idea to run authentication within GitHub Actions!
+And so the idea was to run authentication within GitHub Actions!

 # Call a Workflow like a lambda function
 The first step is to figure out how to run a workflow like a lambda function.